Need Help? Give us a call.

 More specifically, you’ll earn an unlimited 1.5% cash back on every purchase, with no minimum to redeem.
 That takes the guesswork out of occasionally complicated rewards systems, so you can spend less time decoding your credit card and more time working on your cause.

 On top of its standard (and foolproof) cash back rewards system, you’ll earn a one-time $200 cash bonus once you spend $3,000 on purchases within the first three months after opening your account.

-But where this card really stands out is its 15-month-long 0% intro APR period, which is among the two longest on the market right now.
-But after your 15 interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
+But where this card really stands out is its 12-month-long 0% intro APR period that applies to both purchases and balance transfers.
+But after your 12 interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
 This rate will also vary with the market, so check the issuer’s terms and conditions for the latest APR information.

 A few other perks include:

 The Bank of America® Business Advantage Cash Rewards credit card makes the list for its easy-to-reach signup bonus: All you have to do is spend $3,000 within the first three months of opening your account, and you’ll earn a $300 statement credit.
 That makes this card ideal for nonprofits who just can’t reach the high spending thresholds that other signup bonuses have.

 And if you need options on how you can earn cash back for your spend, this may be a good bet for you.
 Your ongoing rewards with this card include:

 You can redeem your rewards once you’ve earned just $25.
 Bank of America also offers account management tools, travel and emergency services, fraud monitoring, and zero liability fraud protection for unauthorized transactions.

 Plus, if you’re enrolled in the bank’s Business Advantage Relationship Rewards program, you can earn even greater rewards on your card—B of A loyalists earn an added 25%-75% rewards bonus on every eligible purchase.